-This is a Cartesian style fused filament fabrication (FFF) printer, with a one-sided arm holding the print head in the style of a Printrbot Simple.
+This is a Cartesian style fused filament fabrication (FFF) printer, with a one-sided arm holding the print head in the style of a Printrbot Simple (at Amazon).
 The printer only has a single fan for cooling the nozzle, however, which may limit your options for exotic filaments.

 At the top of the main pillar is a spring-loaded “quick-release” extruder with a steel gear.
 It’s a nice design, and it feeds the filament to the hotend using a Bowden cable setup.
 Again, this may limit your options, especially if you were hoping to print with flexible filaments.

-The hotend has an extruder diameter of 0.4 mm and can reach temperatures of 230°C. We weren’t able to ascertain how easy it would be to replace the nozzle, and this is an important factor in the long-term.
-Nozzles are prone to degrade over time, and will need replacing.
+The Monoprice Select Mini hotend has an extruder diameter of 0.4 mm and can reach temperatures of 230°C. We weren’t able to ascertain how easy it would be to replace the nozzle, and this is an important factor in the long-term.
+Nozzles are prone to degrade over time and will need replacing.

 Some more quirks we noticed; the print head has an auto-leveling probe attached, so in theory it should have intelligent positioning feedback.
 The extruder will know when it’s hit the build plate, in other words, and can adjust itself accordingly to make calibration more simple.
 In practice, however, the probe only checks one corner of the build plate, as opposed to all four.
 On that basis, the auto-leveling doesn’t seem all that intelligent!

 The next quirk is that the control interface tells us that wi-fi has been deactivated, and there’s no way to switch it on.
-It appears that wireless connectivity is a available feature of the MP Select Mini, but Monoprice have chosen to deactivate it in the firmware.
+It appears that wireless connectivity is an available feature of the Monoprice Select Mini, but Monoprice have chosen to deactivate it in the firmware.